shopware/docs/resources/references/adr/2020-07-02-control-clone-behavior.md

 You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/2020-07-02-control-clone-behavior.md)
 {% endhint %}

+# Get control of association clone behavior as developer

 ## Context
 The developer should be able to define, if an association has to be considered or skipped during the cloning of an entity.